Creamy Chicken & Wild Rice Soup…Crockpot Style

 • 1/2 cup of heavy cream

 2. When the soup is done cooking, turn the heat to low.
-It should look similar to this.
+Break up the chicken with a fork.

 3. In a saucepan, melt the butter and then whisk in the cornstarch.
 Add the milk and the heavy cream and bring to a simmer, whisking occasionally.